wezel/Virtual-Ray-Tracer/README.md

 ### Ray Visualization

 The `RayManager` takes this list of ray trees and draws them in the scene.
-Most of the drawing code lives in the `RayObject` class. `RayObject`s take in an `RTRay` and position, orient and scale a cylinder to match the ray's origin, direction and length.
+Most of the drawing code lives in the `RayObject` class. `RayObject`s take in an `RTRay` and they position, orient and scale a cylinder to match the ray's origin, direction and length.
 The `RayManager` simply manages these `RayObjects` by providing them the rays from the ray trees produced by the ray tracer.
 When animating the rays, the `RayManager` also informs each `RayObject` how long it needs to be.
 By increasing the length a bit each frame the `RayManager` can achieve the effect of rays slowly shooting from the camera into the scene.
 This animation is done in a recursive fashion, so first all rays at the root of their ray tree are extended, then their children, and so on.

 Ideally, each `RayObject` would be paired with one `RTRay` for its entire lifetime.
 However, this becomes a problem when the user changes something about the scene and a new list of ray trees is produced by the ray tracer.
 The simplest thing to do then would be to destroy all existing `RayObject`s and instantiate new ones for the new ray trees.
 The problem is that this becomes too slow when the user changes a value in the scene continuously (e.g. by dragging around an object) and there are new rays being traced every frame.
 Instead, it is possible to reuse existing `RayObjects` by providing them with a new `RTRay` and deactivating those we do not need.
 This approach of having a set of objects and activating and deactivating them instead of instantiating and destroying them is called object pooling.
 It is implemented in the `RayObjectPool` class.